 On December 31, 2013, the District issued \$30,000,000 in sales tax appropriation bonds.
-These serial bonds carry an interest rate of 2.1% and are due in varying installments through 2023.
+These serial bonds carried an interest rate of 2.1% and were due in varying installments through 2023.
 The bonds were issued to finance certain capital improvement projects of the District.
-Principal and interest on the sales tax appropriation bonds will be paid from the annual appropriation of sales tax revenues by the Debt Service Fund.
+Principal and interest on the sales tax appropriation bonds were paid from the annual appropriation of sales tax revenues by the Debt Service Fund.
+On November 6, 2020, the District used the proceeds from the 2020 sales tax appropriation bonds to retire the 2013 sales tax appropriation bonds.